danknjoroge/Quotes/README.md

 # Quotes
+## Author
+Daniel Njoroge

+## Description
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.4.
+It is a project that allows one to add new quote, delete quote and up/downvote a quote This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.4.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding